PencilCode/reference/documents/turtle/rt.html.md

 <h3>Drawing Curves</h3>

-rt can also be used to draw curves by using a second argument.
+`rt` can also be used to draw curves by using a second argument.
-Read the reference page on <a href="curves.html">curves</a>.
+Read the reference page on [arcs](arcs.html).